Greater St. Louis Area Council: History

 Camp Gamble was dedicated on June 17, 1970.
-It was built to meet the ever-growing need of space for Scouts that was a result of the Post-World War II baby boom.
-It was named in memory of Theodore R Gamble who was serving as president of the Council when he died suddenly.
+It was built to meet the need of more space for boy scouts that was a result of growing boy scout membership in the 1960s.
+It was named in memory of Theodore R Gamble who was serving as president of the Council when he died.
 He was also president of the Pet Milk Company.